 All eligibility determinations, including Direct Certification Matching Process (DCMP) lists, migrant/homeless lists, Supplemental Nutrition Assistance Program (SNAP) and household applications, must be retained for three years plus the current year.
 If this documentation is lost, misplaced, damaged, etc., the SFA could lose reimbursement for free and reduced price meals.
 In addition, all SFA records and Program documentation must be kept on file for a period of 3 years after submission of the final claim for reimbursement for the fiscal year to which they pertain.
 However, if audit findings have not been resolved the records shall be retained beyond the 3 year period as long as required for resolution of the issues raised by the audit.
 Please be advised that these records must be readily retrievable or immediately available upon request.

 The Policy Statement sets forth the conditions that must be followed for the SFA to maintain participation in the Breakfast, Lunch, or Special Milk Programs and must be officially adopted each year.
 Completion of the Certification of Acceptance (Attachments III or IV) acknowledges the SFA's adoption of this Policy Statement.
 The SFA must keep this signed Policy Statement on file with all Child Nutrition Program documents.
 The Policy Statement can be found here.
+During the 2020-2021 School Year, SED will be reaching out to SFA’s to collect the policy statement components.
+More information regarding this will be provided in separate communication.

 Certification of Acceptance